UK Skilled Worker Visa

 Y-Axis makes your UK job search easy!

-UK, the best place for skilled professionals to work and settle.
-With deep knowledge of the UK immigration and work policies, Y-Axis offers you superior guidance and counsel you on all necessary procedures and requirements to increase your chances to work and migrate to UK.
+The UK is the best place for skilled professionals to work and settle.
+With deep knowledge of UK immigration and work policies, Y-Axis offers you superior guidance and counsel on all necessary procedures and requirements to increase your chances of working and migrating to the UK.

 Our impeccable job search services include:

-You can check your eligibility to work in UK through Y-Axis UK immigration points calculator
+You can check your eligibility to work in the UK through the Y-Axis UK immigration points calculator

 • LinkedIn marketing